Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 A channel setting provides a diamond ring with additional sparkle and personality.
-For example, this Round Cut channel set engagement ring showcases a beautiful row of diamonds along the band.
+For example, this Round Cut channel set engagement ring from James Allen showcases a beautiful row of diamonds along the band.
 No matter the Diamond Shape, a channel setting is beautiful and securely holds the diamonds.

 A channel set ring is a type of engagement ring setting in which small diamonds (or, in certain cases, other gemstones) are set inside a specially cut channel.
 Most channel set rings have a small lip that extends very slightly over the edge of the diamonds to keep them secure.